Theory of Exciton-Phonon Coupling: Conclusion

 \section{Conclusion}

-In summary, we have derived a rigorous expression for the exciton-phonon coupling self-energy that renormalizes and broadens absorption spectra at zero and finite temperatures.
-Our expression takes into account the electron-hole interaction, as computed from the static Bethe-Salpeter equation.
-In this picture, phonons scatter the optically accessible excitons into dark finite-momentum exciton states.
+In summary, we have derived a rigorous expression for the exciton-phonon coupling self-energy to lowest order in the electron-phonon interaction and in the limit of low exciton density.
+Through the exciton-phonon coupling matrix elements, the optically accessible excitons may scatter into optically dark finite-momentum exciton states, resulting in an energy renormalization and a finite lifetime for the optical excitations.
+Our expressions takes into account the electron-hole interaction, and improve upon approximate expressions found in the literature by naturally enforcing energy conservation.

-The exciton-phonon self-energy improves upon approximated expressions found in literature by naturally enforcing energy conservation.
-The difference between this theory and previously used approximations becomes important in systems with strong electron-hole interaction, such as low-dimensional materials.
-In particular, one needs the fully interacting exciton-phonon self-energy to correctly descrbe the broadening of the absorption spectra for these materials.
+We implemented this theory on a two-dimensional two-band model and computed the temperature-dependent energy shift and lifetimes of the optical excitons.
+This model allowed us to compare our exciton-phonon self-energy with an approximate expression which we call the uncorrelated exciton (UE) approximation.
+We showed that the previously used approximation overestimates the inverse lifetime by an order of magnitude, making this approximation unreliable.
+We conclude that, in physical systems with strong electron-hole interaction such as low-dimensional materials, it is necessary to use the exact exciton-phonon coupling theory to compute accurately the lifetime of optical excitations.
+The UE approximation also overestimates the temperature-dependent shift of the energy of the excitons by 20-40\% in our two-band model.
+We interpret this result as an upper bound for the error induced by this approximation in realistic systems.

-The scheme developed in this paper readily applies to the study of exciton diffusion dynamics, which is experimentally observed in ultrafast spectroscopy~\cite{shi_exciton_2013}.
-The main challenge in applying this theory is the computation of finite-momentum excitons energies and wavefunctions.
-While such calculation has been demonstrated~\cite{qiu_nonanalyticity_2015}, a full sampling of the Brillouin zone remains computationally expensive and would benefit from novel interpolation techniques.
+The scheme developed in this paper readily applies to the study of exciton diffusion dynamics.
+A main challenge in applying this theory is the computation of finite-momentum excitons energies and wavefunctions.
+While such calculation has been demonstrated, a full sampling of the Brillouin zone remains computationally expensive and would benefit from interpolation techniques~ \cite{ qiu_nonanalyticity_2015, berghauser_analytical_2014, selig_dark_2018 } .